gomobile/iotapp-template-uart/README.md

   This UART must be initialized with mraa using its device name.

+  Referred to as "UART port 2" in the Joule module hardware documentation.
+  The hardware documentation states that "UART port 2 is used as a debug port for BIOS messages during boot."

 [15]: https://en.wikipedia.org/wiki/FTDI

 * `Uart("/dev/ttyS3")` is “UART TTL” compatible.
 The TxD (Transmit) pin of this